TheCakeIsNaOH/choco-remixer/README.md

 - If you have `useDropPath` and `pushPkgs` disabled, the internalized packages are located inside the specified `workDir`.
 - If you have `writePerPkgs` disabled, add the package versions to `personal-packages.xml` under the correct IDs.
 Otherwise, it will try to internalize them again.

-- If there are errors, run with the
+- If re-running, use the `-skipRepoCheck` switch, so as to not get rate limited by chocolatey.org

 ## Caveats